bq/printbots/Beetle/README.md

 <img src="images/beetle-robopad++.jpg" width="400" align = "center">

 The printbot beetle can be controlled using your **smartphone**.
-You need a bluetooth module connected to your freaduino / Arduino board (or using the ZUM BT-328 which already include an embebbed bluetooth module)
+You need a bluetooth module connected to the freaduino / Arduino board (or using the ZUM BT-328 which already include an embebbed bluetooth module)

   Install the [Robopad++](https://github.com/bq/robopad-plusplus) app available from the Google play store.
 It is open source, released under the GPL license.
 Check the [robopad++ github](https://github.com/bq/robopad-plusplus)